 After your pieces have been soldered, let your metal cool.
 Once it has cooled, scrape off any excess solder beads.
 And you are finished!

 It is easy, but controlling the flow of the liquid solder can be frustrating at times.
 Just take your time and put on your patience cap.
 There is a short learning curve, but I know you can do this!
+Now you know how to solder metals together.

 P.s.
 Don’t forget to enter to win a Dremel Multi-Max!
 I’ll be choosing a winner after midnight tonight, Friday, Sept.
 28th 2012.